iremkapucuoglu/p4b-website/content/en/goat.md

       heading: ''
       text: ''
       list_item:
+      - url: '/request-demo/'
+        heading: 'GOAT-Demo'
+        text: 'Test all functionalities in our demo version.' icon : "images/index/goat-icon.svg"
       - url: '/goat-application/'
-        heading: 'GOAT-live'
+        heading: 'References'
-        text: 'Here you can find our demo versions of GOAT.
-They are frequently enhanced with new features and up-to-date data.' icon : "images/index/goat-icon.svg"
+        text: 'Detailed information on the technical background and guidance for participation in our open source projects.' icon : "images/index/code.svg"
       - url: '/videos/'
         heading: 'Videos'
         text: 'Videos for a quick start.
 Here the functions of GOAT are demonstrated exemplarily.'